The Wall Street Journal: News Corporation and News Corp

 The Journal, along with its parent Dow Jones & Company, was among the businesses News Corporation spun off in 2013 as the new News Corp.

 In November 2016, in an effort to cut costs, the Journal's editor-in-chief, Gerard Baker, announced layoffs of staff and consolidation of its print sections.
 The new "Business & Finance" section combined the former "Business & Tech" and "Money & Investing" sections.
 The new "Life & Arts" section took the place of "Personal Journal" and "Arena".
 In addition, the Journal's "Greater New York" coverage was reduced and moved to the main section of paper.
 The section was shuttered on July 9, 2021.

+A 2018 survey conducted by Gallup and the Knight Foundation found that The Wall Street Journal was considered the third most-accurate and fourth most-unbiased news organization among the general public, tenth among Democrats, and second among Republicans.
 In an October 2018 Simmons Research survey of 38 news organizations, The Wall Street Journal was ranked the most trusted news organization by Americans.
 Joshua Benton of the Nieman Journalism Lab at Harvard University wrote that the paper's "combination of respected news pages and conservative editorial pages seem to be a magic formula for generating trust across the ideological spectrum."

-The Personal Journal section branding was brought back in July 2020.

 From 2019 through 2022, the Journal partnered with Facebook to provide content for the social-media site's "News Tab".
 Facebook paid the Journal in excess of $10 million during that period, terminating the relationship as part of a broader shift away from news content.

 On June 13, 2022, the Journal launched a product review website called Buy Side.
 The website remains free and has a distinct team from the Journal newsroom.

+In February 2024, the Journal laid off about 20 employees, primarily economics reporters based in Washington, D.C.
+Moving forward, those beats will be covered by the newspaper's New York-based business team.
+The next month the paper laid off another five people from its standards and ethics team.
+In April, the paper laid off at least 11 people from its video and social media desks.
+In May, the Journal cut six editorial staff positions from its Hong Kong bureau and another two reporter jobs in Singapore.
+Moving forward the paper will shift its focus in the region from Hong Kong to Singapore with new the creation of several new jobs at that bureau.
+More staff were laid off a few weeks later amid further restructuring, including at least eight reporters.